Responding to a Concern

 See: The Care Act 2014, An Appropriate Other Person for information about the difference and how to establish whether there is already an appropriate person.

-1. They are engaged in providing care or treatment for the adult (in either a professional or paid capacity);
+- They are not engaged in providing care or treatment for the adult at risk (in either a professional or paid capacity);

-2. They are implicated in the safeguarding adults referral;
+- They are not implicated in the safeguarding adults concern;

-4. The person wishing to represent the adult has demonstrated that they do not have adequate direct contact with them in order to do so effectively;
+- They have demonstrated that they have adequate direct contact with the adult in order to represent and support them effectively;

-6. The person wishing to represent the adult has demonstrated they are able to act independently from the local authority;
+- They have demonstrated they are able to act independently from the Local Authority;

-7. The person wishing to represent the adult is employed by or involved with the local authority in any way;
+- They are not employed by or involved with the Local Authority in any way;

-8. There is no conflict of interest or dispute between the adult and the person wishing to represent them; and
+- There is no conflict of interest or dispute between the adult at risk and the person wishing to represent them; and

-9. Where the adult lacks capacity there is no conflict of interest or dispute between the person wishing to represent them and the local authority about what is best for the adult.
+- Where the adult at risk lacks capacity there is no conflict of interest or dispute between the person wishing to represent them and the Local Authority about what is best for the adult at risk.

 Note: It is not sufficient for a person wanting to support and represent an adult under the s68 of the Care Act to know them well or love them deeply.
 They must demonstrate that they are able to support the person to be actively involved with safeguarding adults' process.